April 8, 2022STANDARD OPERATING PROCEDURES

 Hotel standard operating procedures with regulatory compliance checklists should include:

 - Food and Beverage Services and Kitchen Operations

 - Guest Room and Floor Safety

-These operations are regulated at federal, state, and local levels.
-Industry-specific organizations, such as those for electricians and plumbing, heating, and cooling contractors, also provide their own standards and required training and certifications.
+Subsequently, these operations are regulated at federal, state, and local levels.
+Furthermore, industry-specific organizations, such as those for electricians and plumbing, heating, and cooling contractors, also provide their own standards and required training and certifications.
 Fire safety is a major concern in the hotel industry.
 Employees who know and understand hospitality laws keep more accurate records online and on the spot.

 A well-designed education facility management system built with SOPs includes facility maintenance, reactive maintenance, routine maintenance, preventive maintenance, and predictive maintenance.

 Subsequently, school facility maintenance plans need to focus on campus day-to-day operations and on long-range school management priorities.